mrkkrp/htaglib/README.md

 ## Alternatives

-There is at least two Haskell bindings doing “the same” thing:
+There is at least two other Haskell bindings to TagLib:

 * [`libtagc`](https://hackage.haskell.org/package/libtagc)
 * [`taglib`](https://hackage.haskell.org/package/taglib)

-Both are very low level, without any protection or higher-level abstractions, not really type-safe.
-I personally don't want to use them, so I wrote this.
+Both are low level, without any type safety or higher-level abstractions.

 ## A note for FLAC users

-If you want to work with FLAC, there is a [complete Haskell binding](https://github.com/mrkkrp/flac) to `libFLAC`—reference FLAC implementation.
-It allows to work with all FLAC metadata (read and write) and also provides Haskell API to stream encoder and stream decoder.
+If you want to work with FLAC, there is a [complete Haskell binding](https://github.com/mrkkrp/flac) to `libFLAC`—the reference FLAC implementation.
+It allows us to work with all FLAC metadata (read and write) and also provides a Haskell API to the stream encoder and the stream decoder.
 Please prefer that package if you don't need to work with other audio formats.

 ## Quick start